mrouan/Coastappli/README.md

 ## License

-This project is licensed under the License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Common Attribution 4.0 International Licence - see the [LICENSE.md](https://github.com/Coastappli/Coastappli/blob/master/LICENCE.md) file for details